stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ## Suggestions About Names

 Cloud systems use tags or labels to enable you to categorise and manage resources.
-However, we do have to give names to the groups of resources, as well as identifiers for individual resources.
-This tooling also provides a hash that is based on these to help you ensure unique names that are based on groups.
+However, we do have to give names to the groups of resources, as well as setting identifiers for individual resources.
+This tooling provides a hash that is based on these groups to help you ensure unique resource identifiers.

+Every type of cloud resource may have a different set of rules about acceptable names.
 To avoid compatibility issues between systems, we should use context and environment names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.

-Every type of cloud resource may have a different set of rules about acceptable names.
 The length of names can also become an issue when a resource name includes several names for groups or other things.
 Here are some suggestions about the lengths of names:

 - _Product or project names:_ - 12 characters or less
 - _Component names:_ - 12 characters or less